rodneyodonnell/rgi/bot_artifacts/cursor_context.md

 - Remember to update this section with new insights and lessons learned from interactions.
 - When in doubt, ask for more context or clarification from the user.
 - Aim to provide focused, targeted assistance rather than broad, unsolicited changes.
+- There's an issue with the modal implementation in the Infiltr8 game that needs to be addressed:
+  1. We need to ensure the modal HTML is present in the template
+  2. We should verify that Bootstrap JS is properly loaded
+  3. We should consider if a modal is really needed for game end, or if we should use a different UI element

 GPT-4's observations and thoughts:
 - When making changes, ensure to follow the existing conventions and style guides provided.